lyubo/expo-filesystem-storage/README.md

 # expo-filesystem-storage
-Redux Persist storage engine for Expo FileSystem API.
+Storage engine for Expo FileSystem API.
 Alternative of default AsyncStorage to get over  storage size limitations in Android.

 ### Install